mrash/fwknop/test/c-unit-tests/README.md

 }
 ~~~

-In the above example, the log message verbosity is decreeased to error to only display error messages since debug messages are useless.
+In the above example, the log message verbosity is decreased to error level to only display error
+messages since debug messages are too verbose.

+In some cases, there is no need for such a function and thus this declaration is not mandatory.

-## Declare a cleanup function
+## Declare a clean-up function

-To declare a cleanup function to execute at the end of the test suite to cleanup the context use the DECLARE_TEST_SUITE_CLEANUP macro as follow:
+In order to clean up the context at the end of the test suite, it is possible to declare a clean up

-    DECLARE_TEST_SUITE_CLEANUP(filename)
+function with the **DECLARE_TEST_SUITE_CLEANUP** macro

+In *source* file:

 ~~~
 DECLARE_TEST_SUITE_CLEANUP(access)